GStore/bobo-game/wiki/tech.md

 The server has it's own webpack config.
 The UI is configured with vue.config.js.

 ### Environment variables
-The project uses [dotenv](https://www.npmjs.com/package/dotenv) wich allows for defining environment variables in a .env file.
+The project uses [dotenv](https://www.npmjs.com/package/dotenv) which allows for defining environment variables in a .env file.
 The form used is similar to regular environment variable definition ((windows icon) set ENV_VAR=somevar (linux/mac icon) export ENV_VAR=somevar).

 example.env...